 Nektar continuously seeks to improve the efficiency and effectiveness of our internal controls.
-This results in refinements to processes throughout the Company.
-However, there was no change in our internal control over financial reporting that occurred during the three-months ended March 31, 2007 that has materially affected, or is reasonably likely to materially affect, Nektar's internal control over financial reporting.
+This results in refinements to processes throughout the company.
+However, there was no change in our internal control over financial reporting that occurred during the three month period ended June 30, 2007 that has materially affected, or is reasonably likely to materially affect, Nektar's internal control over financial reporting.